-Everyone knows that cats get a great big buzz from catnip, but dogs don’t respond to this natural stimulant in the same way.
-That, however, does not mean there’s nothing noteworthy or useful about introducing this curious plant to your furry friend.
+Everyone knows that cats get a buzz from catnip, but dogs don’t respond to this natural stimulant in the same way.
+That does not mean there’s nothing noteworthy or useful about introducing this curious plant to your furry friend.

 Felines and dogs usually react to catnip quite differently.
-In fact, some would say the effects are exactly the opposite.
-But not all canines, or even kitties, are noticeably affected by Nepeta cataria which is the scientific name.
+Some would say the effects are exactly the opposite.
+But not all canines, or even kitties, are noticeably affected by Nepeta cataria.

-What’s surprising is that both types of pets may benefit from this perennial herb that’s also known as catmint or catswort.
+What’s surprising is that both types of pets may benefit from this perennial herb AKA catmint or catswort.
 Learn about some excellent, yet little-known, catnip uses for your dog’s sake!

 Can I Give My Dog Catnip?
 Answer: Yes